MarcDwyer/arcade-typeracer/README.md

 ## Multi Player

-Read to test your awesome insane typing skills that you've gained from Single Plater?
+Ready to test your awesome insane typing skills that you've gained from Single Player?
 Now stomp noobs on Multi-Player!